 Luckily, many dogcatchers were willing to cooperate with us; some of them even called us when injured, sick or pregnant animals were brought to their offices, and asked for our help.
 Thus, the Mini Shelter Project now rescues dogs facing the possibility of being put to sleep, from 25 different animal control offices throughout the country.
 You can read more about the project on the www.minimenhely.hu (in Hungarian).

 A Boxer Rescue Project was initiated in fall 2006, because there were no organizations involved in the rescue of this very special breed.
 The demand for such a team was great, however; the project hardly even started when all kinds of requests were sent to us concerning boxers suffering in animal control offices or at irresponsible owners.
 We even rescued boxers in Serbia and Romania.
 You can read more about the project on its own website www.boxersos.hu (in Hungarian):

-From 2008 on, the Noah's Ark Animal Shelter Foundation initiated a number of special projects, such as schnauzer rescue, the bulldog, chow and cane corso rescue projects, as well as the fox reserve project.
+From 2008 on, the Noah's Ark Animal Shelter Foundation initiated a number of special projects, such as the bulldog rescue, chow-chow and cane corso rescue projects.